Posted on: July 19, 2018, | By Mandy, WayKen Project Manager

-In mass production you need to have big product line and product supply chain and needs bigger investment but if you have small investment then you can also grow your business locally by making your products according to customers’ requirements.
+In mass production you need to have a big product line and product supply chain and need bigger investment but if you have small investment then you can also grow your business locally by making your products according to customers’ requirements.

 3.Manufacturing Process for Low Volume Production

-3D printing is continuously evolving as most efficient and rapid prototyping tool for low volume production.
+3D printing is continuously evolving as the most efficient and rapid prototyping tool for low volume production.
 3D printers are becoming now popular for both industrialists and domestic purposes as it is very convenient to use and very innovative.
-One advantage it has that it occupies very less space as compared to conventional machines like lathe and milling machine.
-In 3D printing you can easily get your 3D printed design within few minutes and what 3D printer needs is that computer aided diagram for making prototype.
+One advantage it has that it occupies very little space as compared to conventional machines like lathe and milling machines.
+In 3D printing you can easily get your 3D printed design within a few minutes and what 3D printer needs are that computer-aided diagram for making a prototype.